Edoardo Todaro: International career

 He was a member of the Italy U20 team that played in the 2025 Six Nations Under 20s Championship and featured in all Italy's matches, fulfilling a variety of positions; including at inside centre, outside centre and full-back.
 He subsequently played for the side at the 2025 World Rugby U20 Championship, his efforts including a try in a victory against Ireland U20.

 In October 2025, Todaro was called-up to the senior Italy national rugby union team for the Autumn Nations Series.
+He made his debut for Italy as a replacement in a 34-19 victory over Chile on 22 November 2025.
+He retained his place in the Italy squad for the 2026 Six Nations Championship, however, at an Italian training camp pre-championship he tore his cruciate knee ligament.